 The book covers topics like not getting into debt, why it’s good to have a savings cushion, and how knowing about money can make you rich.
 It talks about regular advice on investing, what stocks are, and how to handle market changes.
 The advice in the book can work for people all over the world.
 Collins shows how others everywhere have used his tips with success.

 The book details many investment accounts like 401(k), 403(b), TSP, and IRAs.
 It also talks about TRFs, HSAs, and RMDs.
 Collins advises carefully choosing where you invest and watching out for bad financial deals.
-“The Simple Path to Wealth” looks into how to spend your savings wisely too, discussing the 4% spending rule and Social Security.
+“The Simple Path to Wealth” looks into how to spend your savings wisely too, discussing the 4% spending rule and Social Safety.
 A story in the book shows how real people have made these strategies work for them.

 The New Retirementality by Mitch Anthony